Art+Feminism: Wikipedia Edit-a-thon 2020

 The edit-a-thon in New York kicked-off with a conversation between two Brooklyn-based artists, Jaishri Abichandani and Jean Shin, exploring questions around the role of feminism and activism in their art practice.
 The conversation was moderated by Jane DeBevoise, Chair of the Board of Asia Art Archive in New York and Hong Kong.
 Click here to see a short list of books recommended by Abichandani and Shin during their conversation.

-Aligned with Art+Feminism—“a campaign improving coverage of cis and transgender women, non-binary folks, feminism, and the arts on Wikipedia”—this edit-a-thon is part of an ongoing effort to contribute to discussions about the representation of art and visual culture by women in and of Asia on open-source knowledge platforms.
-Books and research materials—as well as coffee, tea, and refreshments—will be provided.
-No prior Wikipedia editing experience is required!
+Aligned with Art+Feminism—“a campaign improving coverage of cis and transgender women, non-binary folks, feminism, and the arts on Wikipedia”—this edit-a-thon was part of an ongoing effort to contribute to discussions about the representation of art and visual culture by women in and of Asia on open-source knowledge platforms.

 Jaishri Abichandani is a Brooklyn-based artist and curator.
 She received her MFA from Goldsmiths College, University of London, and founded the South Asian Women’s Creative Collective in New York and London.
 Abichandani served as the founding director of public events and projects at the Queens Museum.
 More recently, she engineered a collaboration between the Smithsonian Asian Pacific American Center, Asia Society, and the Queens Museum to organize a national convening and the exhibition Lucid Dreams and Distant Visions.